Nope, FIRE is not a song from SIA.

 You should be in control of your time, and be able to determine what you do and when you do it; if, indeed, you want to do anything at all.
 It’s not about doing nothing – like sipping margaritas on the beach the whole day, but rather doing what you love and value.

-The idea of FIRE is investing enough money until the income from these investment offers a replacement for your salary.
-Often times you will discover that you don’t have enough money to save from your salary.
-In this case, many of the people in the FIRE community will start side hustles or take on another job (which is probably their sixth full-time job they have at the same time).
+The idea of FIRE is investing enough money until the income from these investments offers a replacement for your salary.
+Oftentimes you will discover that you don’t have enough money to save from your salary.
+In this case, many of the people in the FIRE community will start side hustles or take on another job (which is probably the sixth full-time job they have at the same time).

 You then get to do what you want with your time.